-Symptom Solution Fixture Auto-Shut Off If it the fan has stopped or moving slower than normal, the unit may have shut itself off due to high heat.
-This is to protect the fixture from overheating.
-Clear the fan of obstructions, or return the unit for service.
-Beam is Dim Check optical system and clean excess dust/grime.
-No Light Output Check to ensure fixture is operating under correct mode, IE sound active/auto/DMX/Etc., if applicable.
+Symptom Solution Beam is Dim Check optical system and clean excess dust/grime.
+Also ensure that the 220V/110V switch is in the correct position, if applicable.
+No Light Output Check to ensure fixture is operating under correct mode, IE auto/DMX/Etc., if applicable.
+Contact service for more information.
 Chase Speed Too Fast/Slow Check to ensure proper setup of speed adjustment.
 No Power Check fuse, AC cord and circuit for malfunction.
-Blown Fuse Check AC cord and circuit for damage, verify that moving parts are not restricted and that unit's ventilation is not obstructed No Response to Audio Verify that the fixture is in "Sound Active" mode.
-Fixture Not Responding / Responding Erraticly Make sure all connectors are seated properly and securely.
-Use Only DMX Cables and/or check cables for defects, install a Terminator.
+Blown Fuse Check AC cord and circuit for damage, verify that moving parts are not restricted and that unit's ventilation is not obstructed Fixture Not Responding / Responding Er- raticly Make sure all connectors are seated properly and securely.
+Use Only DMX Cables.
+Install a Terminator.
+Check all cables for defects.
+Reset fixture(s).

-If your problem persists or isn't listed contact support@blizzardlighting.com.
+If your problem isn't listed, or if problems persist, please contact support: support@blizzardlighting.com.